 The non-financial data templates can be used in the body of your annual report content, to minimise any duplication of effort or the likelihood of errors.
 The data templates are different for each entity type (corporate, non-corporate and companies) and have been designed to capture the required information for annual reporting.

 For the financial data templates, please see the answers below in the Financial Statements section.

 No. There are no specific templates for the presentation of the annual performance statements in the DART.

 Entities are required to complete the financial data templates with information/figures consistent with their audited annual financial statements.
 If the required figure in the data template corresponds to a negative number in the financial statements, please insert the negative number in the data templates.

-Please note, if a negative number is displayed in brackets in the financial statements, you are required to remove the brackets and present the negative number in the data template using the minus symbol instead, i.e. change (1,234) to -1,234.
+Please note, if a negative number is displayed in brackets in the financial statements, you are required to remove the brackets and present the negative number in the data template using the minus symbol instead, that is, change (1,234) to -1,234.

 Human Resources Statistics Data Tables

-All Commonwealth entities and companies are required to report human resource information for the current and previous year reporting periods in relation to each of the following:
+All Commonwealth entities and companies are required to report human resources information for the current and previous year reporting periods in relation to each of the following: